 Boris Beaude, Internet : “Changer l’espace, changer la société“.
 2012.

-CS: You build your thesis on the hypothesis that Internet space does not require distance; that each component is of equal distance to each other, otherwise, one-click away.
-Whilst this grants no special status to any single person’s ‘search’ to being more important or unimportant, aren’t these ‘search results’ always altered depending on the search engine?
-For example, untracked browsers such as Tor or extensions on Chrome such as ‘Hola’ have the capability to displace a user from their current location and thus materialising a different order by which results appear to us.
+CS: You build your thesis on the hypothesis that Internet space does not require distance; each component is of equal distance to the other.
+Otherwise, one click away.
+Whilst this grants no special status to any person’s ‘search’ to being more important or unimportant, aren’t these ‘search results’ always altered depending on the search engine?
+For example, untracked browsers such as Tor or extensions on Chrome such as ‘Hola’ have the capability to displace a user from their current location and thus materialise a different order by which results appear to us.

-LD: I wrote that the search engines “control Internet architecture” and “distribute the space” and because almost everyone uses Google, then we can assume that Google is the one that controls Internet space.
-So if you use another search engine, like “DuckDuckGo” for instance, you will access the web through a different architecture.
+LD: I wrote that the search engines “control Internet architecture” and “distribute the space”.
+Because almost everyone uses Google, we can assume that Google is the one that controls Internet space so if you use another search engine, like “DuckDuckGo”, you will access the web through a different architecture.
 But “Tor” and “Hola” are not search engines.
-“Tor” is a network that enables anonymous communication and “Hola” is a VPN.
+“Tor” is a network that enables anonymous communication, and “Hola” is a VPN.

 By using a VPN, you can bypass censorship.
-The VPN, by changing your localisation, will give you access to another web.
+By changing your localisation, the VPN will give you access to another web.
 There are as many Internets as there are legislations.
 This idea is represented in the hypothesis, “A Global Object Projected at the Local Level”.
-Internet is global but we use a national projection of the global network.
-If you are in China, with a VPN you will be able to browse the Romanian web for instance and you will have access to websites censored by the Chinese government.
-VPNs also enable anonymity but that’s another aspect of it.
+The Internet is global, but we use a national projection of the global network.
+If you are in China, with a VPN, you can browse the Romanian web and access websites censored by the Chinese government.
+VPNs also enable anonymity, but that’s another aspect of it.

-CS: Another one of your hypothesis places us (the users) at the centre of the Internet, therefore constructing the space around us as we move through it.
-Indeed, the Internet meets our individual needs, would you therefore account it more as a product – the world’s only flawless consumer good?
+CS: Another one of your hypotheses places us (the users) at the Internet’s centre, constructing the space around us as we move through it.
+Indeed, the Internet meets our individual needs.
+Would you, therefore, account for it more as a product – the world’s only flawless consumer good?

 LD: Here, I would like to draw your attention to another aspect of my research.
-If we look at Internet as a consumer good, then it’s probably the first that actually turned consumers themselves into products!
-Jason Fitzpatrick, in rephrasing one of Mike Edgan statements, says “If you are not paying for it, you’re not the customer; you’re the product being sold”.
+If we look at the Internet as a consumer good, it’s probably the first that actually turned consumers into products!
+In rephrasing one of Mike Edgan’s statements, Jason Fitzpatrick says, “If you are not paying for it, you’re not the customer; you’re the product being sold”.
 The personal data that are generated through users’ browsing are the new “petrol” of the oncoming economy.
 And in this particular economy, we won’t be the consumer anymore!

 LD: The centre of gravity of the Internet is clearly the west, but not, in my opinion, the west as a whole.
 The US has a dominant position for multiple reasons that I detailed in the Atlas.
 The Internet’s centre of gravity is defined as “the weight, concentrated solely at one focal point, instead of being distributed over several different points”, a focal point which is undeniably Silicon Valley.

 LD: We often imagine the Internet as a single Cloud and a unified territory, but this is wrong.
-There are multiple limits or frontiers that exist online.
+Some multiple limits or frontiers exist online.
 Some of them are really clear, like the Great Firewall of China: the wall of censorship that divides the Chinese Internet from the rest of the Internet.
 Another obvious frontier is the limit between the deep web and the surface web.
-But the frontiers that interested me most were the ones that nobody seems to pay attention to.
-The limits defined by private networks, such as Facebook.
-People who have a Facebook profile never see the frontier because there are always logged in.
-But when you do not have the password, then Facebook is closed, even if some pages are left open to attract you.
+But the frontiers that interested me most were the ones that nobody seemed to pay attention to.
+The limits are defined by private networks, such as Facebook.
+People with a Facebook profile never see the frontier because there are always logged in.
+But when you do not have the password, Facebook is closed, even if some pages are left open to attract you.
 Their goal is to make you join the private network.

 CS: And the unsystematic quirks?

 About the rupture, actually, I am not sure.
-I think if a node disappears on the network it will not necessarily be replaced by another node.
+If a node disappears on the network, another node will not necessarily be replaced.
 If a web page goes offline and at the same time a Facebook page has just been created, the new node (from Facebook) does not take its place.
 The new node is actually created within the Facebook network.
 And to refer to my hypothesis about the geographic relief of the Internet, the node opens on the slope of a dominant gap.

 CS: As a final point, there’s a particular passage from Baudrillard’s Simulacra and Simulation which I find can be quite relative when considering the structure of the Internet:

 “Abstraction today is no longer that of the map, the double, the mirror or the concept.
 Simulation is no longer that of a territory, a referential being or a substance.
 It is the generation by models of a real without origin or reality: a hyperreal.
-The territory no longer precedes the map, nor survives it.
-Henceforth, it is the map that precedes the territory – precession of simulacra – it is the map that engenders the territory and if we were to revive the fable today, it would be the territory whose shreds are slowly rotting across the map.”
+The territory no longer precedes the map nor survives it.
+Henceforth, it is the map that precedes the territory – the precession of simulacra – it is the map that engenders the territory.
+If we were to revive the fable today, it would be the territory whose shreds are slowly rotting across the map.”

 How would you interpret this if we took into consideration Internet territories?

-LD: Most people do not consider Internet as a territory.
-This idea of cyberspace is a bit old fashioned.
-But, I think it is still pertinent today to study Internet as a real space.
+LD: Most people do not consider the Internet as a territory.
+This idea of cyberspace is a bit old-fashioned.
+But, I think it is still pertinent today to study the Internet as a real space.